 Parallax and Tax

 Common valuations pose an obstacle to trade and, hence, an existential threat to brokers, who profit from taxing trade.
 We write down a model in which a broker drives a wedge between valuations by deceiving gullible traders.
-Deception facilitates arbitrage, and arbitrage generates brokerage fees.
+Separate valuations facilitate arbitrage, and arbitrage generates brokerage fees.
 We then show that this process, which we call parallax and tax, explains a classic case of market inefficiency: the favorite-longshot bias in horserace parimutuel markets.

 Keywords: deception, arbitrage, parallax and tax, favorite-longshot bias